Seneral/MakersVR/README.md

 Each tracking camera, called <i>Marker Detector</i>, is a Raspberry Pi Zero plus camera.
 It is executing a Blob Detection algorithm to get the LEDs position in camera space.
 These are send over a serial connection to a central microcontroller, the <i>Marker Tracker</i>.
 This serial connection is a CAT6 cable, but is currently used for power, camera sync and UART (might be switched to SPI later). <br>
 The centralized <i>Marker Tracker</i> is currently a STM32F103 microcontroller, the cheap Blue Pill board.
 It is connected to up to three <i>Marker Detectors</i> at once as well as the Host PC over a USB connection.
 It collects the Blob2D data from each <i>Marker Detector</i> and currently immediately sends it to the Host PC using a isochronous Full-Speed USB 2.0 connection.
 It also times the frame of each <i>Marker Detector</i> down to 0.1ms and sends synchronization feedback back over the serial connection. <br>
 On the Host PC, the <i>Configurator</i> program (and later the driver) connects to the USB device and 2D Blobs are streamed in.
 These 2D Blobs are converted to 3D rays using the position of the cameras in the room and the poses of the markers are inferred.
 This is still in debate on how exactly this will work, there are several approaches that I will be trying out. <br>
 In the Documentation you can find <a href="https://github.com/Seneral/MakersVR/tree/master/Documentation/Design">more detailed design documents</a>, alongside a <a href="https://raw.githubusercontent.com/Seneral/MakersVR/master/Documentation/PreliminaryPartsList.ods">preliminary parts list</a>.
-This places the currently expected costs between 110€ and 200€ for a recommended system (3 cameras, 6 tracking targets) and 62€ for the absolute cheapest (2 cheap cameras, 3 tracking targets).
+This places the currently expected costs at below 200€ for a recommended system (3 cameras, 6 tracking targets) and 62€ for the absolute cheapest (2 cheap cameras, 3 tracking targets).

 ## Current State
-I currently have a two-camera setup working as a prototype, and it works functionally.
-However I have not had luck with accurate intrinsic calibration yet, which holds me up from going any further until I have that figured out.
-A lot of the prototype is of course not final, the <i>Marker Detector</i> operates on an old GL backend that I am working to replace with a much better backend in the near future, for example. <br>
+I currently have a two-camera setup working as a prototype, and it works with my calibration marker prototype and tracking marker prototype.
+However I have not had luck with accurate intrinsic calibration yet, so the accuracy is not that great yet.
+Also since the cameras are not synced yet, quick movements disturb the marker greatly (and there's not filtering yet, either). <br>
 Here's one of the <i>Marker Detector</i> with the <i>Marker Tracker</i>:
 <p align="center">
   <img alt="Hardware Prototype of MakersVR" src="https://github.com/Seneral/MakersVR/raw/master/Documentation/Media/HW_Prototype_Annotated.jpg" width="50%"/>